AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/thank-you-page-form.md

 ---
-title: Configure thank you page for EDS Forms
+title: Configure thank you page or redirect form after submission
-description: Learn how to configure thank you pages and redirection for EDS Forms to optimize user experience and streamline user journeys.
+description: Learn how to configure thank you pages and redirection for Forms Block to optimize user experience and streamline user journeys.
 feature: Edge Delivery Services
 hide: yes
 hidefromtoc: yes